-The \$SYBASE/\$SYBASE_ASE/scripts directory contains scripts for installing the us_english sample database, foreign language sample databases, and the image data associated with the U.S. English pubs2 sample database.
+The \$SYBASE/scripts directory contains scripts for installing the us\english sample database, foreign language sample databases, and the image data associated with the U.S. English pubs2 sample database.

-If you have not used sp_diskdefault to change the status of the master device or to specify another default device, the scripts install the sample databases on the master device.
-Sybase does not recommend this configuration because it uses valuable space that is best used for system tables.
+If you have not used sp\diskdefault to change the status of the master device or to specify another default device, the scripts install the sample databases on the master device.
+This configuration is not recommended because it uses valuable space that is best used for system tables.
 Each sample database requires 3MB on your database device.